-Lung function r 2 value HRCT Coefficient (95% CI) p-value FEV1 0.32 Lobar volume loss -3.6 (-6.0- -1.1) 0.006 Prominent central vessels -1.0 (-1.9- -0.2) 0.02 FVC 0.43 Lobar volume loss -3.3 (-5.21.3) 0.002 Prominent central vessels -1.1 (-1.8- -0.4) 0.003 TLC 0.21 Lobar volume loss -2.5 (-4.30.7) 0.008 VA 0.29 Lobar volume loss -2.3 (-3.61.0) 0.001 D L,CO 0.16 Lobar volume loss -2.5 (-4.6- -0.4) 0.03 crisis were excluded from this study.
-The HRCT findings suggest that fibrotic interstitial abnormalities are common in adults with SCD, as the majority of the patients had reticular abnormalities and/or lobar volume loss.
+We have demonstrated that the majority of our patients with SCD had pulmonary abnormalities on HRCT examination and the HRCT findings correlated significantly with pulmonary function testing results.
+The most common HRCT abnormalities noted (i.e. reticular abnormalities, lobar volume loss and prominence of the central vessels) are likely to be chronic changes, as patients with a recent infection or vaso-occlusive crisis were excluded from this study.
+Our HRCT findings suggest that fibrotic interstitial abnormalities are common in adults with SCD, as the majority of the patients had reticular abnormalities and/or lobar volume loss.
 Reticular abnormalities on HRCT consistently represent interstitial fibrosis in other pulmonary diseases [17] and lobar volume loss is frequently present in fibrotic lung disease.
-Ground-glass opacification is less specific [18], it sometimes denotes fine fibrosis [19-21], but can also be indicative of reversible disease, including inflammation, low-grade infection, and alveolar haemorrhage.
-However, the inter-relationships that were demonstrated between the HRCT scores for reticular abnormalities, ground-glass opacification, irregular linear opacities and loss of lobar volume suggest that these patterns have a linked pathogenesis.
+Ground-glass opacification is less specific [18], it sometimes denotes fine fibrosis [19, 20, 21], but can also be indicative of reversible disease, including inflammation, low-grade infection, and alveolar haemorrhage.
+The inter-relationships, however, we demonstrate between the HRCT scores for reticular abnormalities, ground-glass opacification, irregular linear opacities and loss of lobar volume suggest that these patterns have a linked pathogenesis.